banner

 Marshwallow in a fast run

 There are various symmetrical as well as asymmetrical fast gaits for hexapods.
 We will show one that is suitable for a relatively slow animal such as the marshwallow.
 A word to the wise: do not underestimate a marshwallow and never position yourself between them and their favourite pool.
 Shown here is the 'ripple run', in which the middle legs move in such a way that there is little risk of bumping them into the other ones.
-Marshwallows can cover quite a bit of ground in this way.
+Marshwallows can cover quite a bit of ground quickly in this way.